This information sheet is for registered trustees. It explains:

 AFSA may monitor an individual’s participation in CPE activities through:

-- reviewing information provided in their Form 32 Annual Trustee Return
+- reviewing information provided in their Application to renew registration as a trustee

 - assessing compliance during normal surveillance and inspection activities